OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 When multiple tokens are requested (response_type=code token id_token), they are always delivered together in the same location.
 You never see mixed delivery like code in query parameters while tokens appear in fragments.

-Pattern 3: OIDC Scope Normalization
+Pattern 3: OIDC Scope

 Regardless of requested scope, Google’s OIDC implementation consistently: - Adds openid scope to all responses (making them OIDC flows) - Expands scopes to include full URL versions - Maintains identical behavior for profile email vs openid profile email - Always includes identity information when ID tokens are requested